NomicFoundation/hardhat/docs/guides/project-setup.md

   Quit
 ```

-If you select _Create an empty hardhat.config.js_, Buidler will create a `hardhat.config.js` with the following content:
+If you select _Create an empty hardhat.config.js_, Hardhat will create a `hardhat.config.js` with the following content:
 ```js
 module.exports = {};
 ```
-And this is enough to run Buidler using a default project structure.
+And this is enough to run Hardhat using a default project structure.

-### Sample Buidler project
+### Sample Hardhat project

 If you select _Create a sample project_ a simple project creation wizard will ask you some questions and create a project with the following structure:
 ```